 Let me pitch you an idea I have had recently.

-For the longest time I wanted to have a blog.
+For the longest time, I wanted to have a blog.
 Actually, I had one ages ago, but as you can see, it didn’t really go anywhere.
-Writing about interesting topics I stumble upon or sharing my travels with stories, combined with amateurish photography skills always seemed fun, yet I never took the time to sit down and work on it more than a few hours.
-Here’s to another attempt, although with a very important twist for me.
+Writing about interesting topics I stumble upon or sharing my travels with stories, combined with amateurish photography skills, always seemed fun, yet I never took the time to sit down and work on it more than a few hours.
+Here’s to another attempt, although with a crucial twist for me.

 I am going to write this blog almost from scratch and document every single minute of it.

-Being a professional software engineer and architect, writing code is a piece of cake.
-Writing good documentation however, is not something I have ever truly learned.
-Neither in my apprenticeship, my bachelors degree nor, unfortunately, my day to day job.
+Being a professional software engineer and architect, writing code is simple.
+Writing good documentation, however, is not something I have ever truly learned.
+Neither in my apprenticeship, my bachelor’s degree, nor, unfortunately, my day-to-day job.

 If you are also a software engineer, you can probably remember a few instances where you wished that there was better documentation available, or maybe even any documentation at all.

 The part I architect over at our company is a fairly central part of our software stack.
-It is pretty stable, works well and is understood by a few people that have also been a part of it for a long time.
-Its documentation however, is as lackluster as it gets.
+It is pretty stable, works well, and is understood by a few people who have also been a part of it for a long time.
+Its documentation is as lackluster as it gets.
 Newly employed people ask questions that could easily be answered through documentation or some sort of ‘getting started’ guide.
-I know their feeling too well; a few years ago I was also just thrown head-first into the code-base, drowning in legacy C++ code and deprecated Confluence pages.
+I know their feeling too well; a few years ago I was also just thrown head-first into the codebase, drowning in legacy C++ code and deprecated Confluence pages.

-In my eyes, a good software architect is not only able to architect source code that is robust and maintainable, but also documentation.
+In my eyes, a good software architect can not only architect source code that is robust and maintainable, but also documentation.
 You may have heard of the term ‘self-documenting code’.
-While I think that you can achieve this to some extend if you name your variables and methods sensibly, there is so much more to software than just code.
-Higher level aspects, such as cross-cutting concepts, system boundaries or even architectural decisions are integral in helping to understand software.
+While I think that you can achieve this to some extent if you name your variables and methods sensibly, there is so much more to software than just code.
+Higher-level aspects, such as cross-cutting concepts, system boundaries, or even architectural decisions, are integral in helping to understand software.

 As I have written above, I am going to write this blog almost from scratch.
 Almost, because I will be using the Hugo static site generator.
 We also use Hugo for writing our documentation in my company, but as of now I have always just been a user.
 Writing everything from scratch is a surefire way to learn more about Hugo’s internal workings.
 After all, I like to understand the tools I use.